Search results present you with many items to choose from. The screenshot below shows five search results in Grid View.

 - A placeholder thumbnail indicates that the item has no attachments.
 The placeholder for item 13023 indicates that it is a Reference item for a structure.

-- A blue flag next to the item number (items 13325 and 14997) indicates that the item has either been marked to view later or that it is already on the recently viewed items list.
-A gray flag indicates that the item is not on the recently viewed items list.
+- A blue flag next to the item number (items 13325 and 14997) indicates that the item has either been marked to view later or that it is already on the flagged items list.
+A gray flag indicates that the item is not on the flagged items list.
 Learn about flagging items.

 Click the title to view the item¶